 All SIGCSE members are automatically subscribed to the SIGCSE-announce list.
 To manage your subscription to the SIGCSE-announce list, log in to myacm.acm.org and go to the "Electronic Mailing Lists" page.

-To be added to or removed from the SIGCSE-members and SIGCSE-volunteers lists, send an e-mail with your ACM member number to firstname.lastname@example.org, which goes to both of the SIGCSE listserv administrators who moderate these lists:
+To be added to or removed from the SIGCSE-members, SIGCSE-volunteers, or SIGCSE-jobs lists send an e-mail with your ACM member number to firstname.lastname@example.org, which goes to all of the SIGCSE listserv administrators who moderate these lists: